 It wasn't long before Cane and Lily decided to remarry, and they joyfully gathered their family in the park to announce the wedding date would be Valentines Day, and included Katherine and Murphy.
 But the day before their small wedding, Katherine surprised them by moving the wedding to a friend's villa in Provence, France, and flying friends and family there in her private jet.
 The wedding was held on the beautiful grounds of the villa with Abby as maid of honor, Devon as best man, and Neil giving away the bride.
 The vows were spoken informally about second chances, and they exchanged both their old and new rings.
-Afterward, a reception was held in the garden.
-Katherine stayed home for Delia's birthday party.
+Afterward, a reception was held in the garden, but Katherine had stayed home for Delia's birthday party.

-Katherine begged Neil to forgive her and return as CEO of Chancellor.
-Neil agreed, saying that he realized after what Katherine had done for Anna and for Harmony that she wasn't selfish like he had thought.
 After Devon returned from his implant operation temporarily deaf, Katherine impressed him by using sign language to ask him for forgiveness.
 Devon said that he was not ready to forgive yet until Katherine reminded him that she doesn't have as much time to wait as Devon.
 Devon then agreed to forgive, but not forget.
 When the implant devices were finally turned on, the entire family was there to rejoice that Devon could hear clearly again.

 After Katherine found out that Tucker had known the location of the presumed dead Victor Newman, and used that information to manipulate Sharon into taking over the company to influence the Newman stock, plus had been responsible for Victor nearly being killed, Katherine made derogatory comments to Tucker, and Devon told him that he was not a good person.
 Katherine told him that she had been proud that Tucker McCall, her son, had built his own empire without her help.
 She had been honored to pass on her legacy, but had now decided to cut Tucker out of her will, and told him it now would go to his son, Devon, instead.